 Maylands is currently functioning as a relatively mature district centre.
-It has a reasonable level of diversity, covering retail, dining, public administration, health care and education, in fitting with its role as a district centre.
+It has a reasonable level of diversity, covering retail, arts, dining, public administration, health care and education, in fitting with its role as a district centre.
 With its proximity to the CBD and train access, Maylands has the potential to build on its current success to become a very high amenity and activated inner urban centre with employment, entertainment, shopping and recreational opportunities along with everyday services.

 Click here for more information regarding the Maylands Activity Centre.

 Noranda District Centre is located on Benara Road in the north of the City of Bayswater.
 The centre is comprised of a small shopping mall, adjacent to a sporting complex.
 The centre can be accessed by Transperth bus services.
 Noranda is currently functioning as a retail-based centre, with the majority of activity located within Hawaiian's Noranda.
 The addition of a medical centre, community centre and recreation centre lift Noranda’s diversity levels and provide a set of amenities for the local population.

 ASHFIELD DISTRICT CENTRE

 Ashfield District Centre is located on the eastern border of the City of Bayswater and the Town of Bassendean, around 10 kilometres from the Perth CBD.
 Ashfield Industrial precinct is located to the north and west of the district centre and its role as an export-oriented industrial centre is of strategic importance to the City of Bayswater, providing an economic driver that is not found elsewhere in the local government area.